IBM/Hybrid-Cloud-Applications-and-Services/README.md

 # 5. Run the application on Public Cloud using Bluemix and database On-Premise using CouchDB and Docker

+1. Install [Docker CLI](https://www.docker.com/community-edition#/download) and create an on-promise database using Docker.
+Run the following commands to use the community's CouchDB Docker image.

+    ```bash
+    docker pull couchdb:latest
+    docker run -p 5984:5984 couchdb
+    ```

+    Then, initiate couchDB with the following script.

+    ```bash
+    bash database_init.sh
+    ```

 1. Now, you can go back to the main directory and push your app to the cloud.
 For this example, we will push our app to the IBM Cloud Foundry.
 So we need to install the [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).

 2. Use the following commands to login to Cloud Foundry and push your application to the cloud.